drewf24/world-airbnb/writeup/writeup.md

     ## 1 high volume   436
     ## 2 low volume   3564

+We found the number of high volume hosts and low volume hosts:

-Thus, 436 of the hosts are high volume and 3564 of the hosts are low volume.
+436 of the hosts are high volume and 3564 of the hosts are low volume.

-Conducting a hypothesis test if availability can be explained if someone is high volume or not:
+Next we decided to conduct a hypothesis test to see if availability can be explained depending on whether a host is high volume or not:

 Ho: There is no difference in the median availability of high volume and low volume hosts.

 Ha: There is a difference in the median availability of high volume and low volume hosts.

-Finding observed median availability:

     ## # A tibble: 2 x 2
     ##   host_volume medianavail